palewire/go-big-with-github-actions/docs/index.md

 ## Who can take it

 This course is free.
-Previous experience working with GitHub will be useful, but anyone with good attitude is qualified to take the class.
+Previous experience working with GitHub will be useful, but anyone with a good attitude is qualified to take the class.

 ## Table of contents